TianhongDai/google-football-pytorch/README.md

 ## Installation
 Please install the `gfootball` according to the instructions [here](https://github.com/google-research/football).
-1. Make sure your `pip` is less than `19`, the lastest version of `pip` will disable `--process-dependency-links`
+1. Make sure your `pip` is less than `19`, the lastest version of `pip` will disable `--process-dependency-links`.
 ```bash
 conda install pip==18.1
 ```
-2. Install tensorflow (well, we don't need, but it's required for `gfootball`)
+2. Install tensorflow (well, we don't need it, but it's required for `gfootball`).
 ```bash
 pip install tensorflow
 ```
-3. Install gfootball
+3. Install gfootball.
 ``` bash
 git clone https://github.com/google-research/football.git
 cd football